 So look closely for any steady stream of passive sentence structure beginning with tired phraseology: It was, They were, There was—and the dreaded It was because….
 Each of these sentences can be actively rearranged (and the more you begin to do so, the easier such restructuring becomes).

 I’ve occasionally come upon an interesting side-effect of passive language.
 If a writer twists and contorts various, meaningless phrases long and hard enough, the words sometimes almost sound correct.
 In fact, a writer may even convince himself that such lavish flow of language sounds positively Shakespearean.
 But this style of writing is roughly akin to spritzing a pig in expensive French perfume.
 He may smell nice for awhile, but you still won’t want to kiss him.

 For example, this sentence still smells like a pig: “Of that substance to which Richard was most disinclined ever to confront, he promised himself never again to touch it to his lips.”

 Keep your message simple.
 What’s the idea you’re trying to impart here?
-It’s: Richard hated chocolate, right?
+Basically, it’s that: Richard hated chocolate, right?

 So how might one say that creatively, and yet without losing your basic premise?
 How about: Richard couldn’t understand the world’s love affair with chocolate.
 On his tongue, the candy oozed like motor oil, and tasted, to his best perception, like dirty butter.